 The Arizona Revised Statutes have been updated to include the revised sections from the 55th Legislature, 1st Regular Session.
 Please note that the next update of this compilation will not take place until after the conclusion of the 55th Legislature, 2nd Regular Session, which convenes in January 2022.

 This online version of the Arizona Revised Statutes is primarily maintained for legislative drafting purposes and reflects the version of law that is effective on January 1st of the year following the most recent legislative session.
 The official version of the Arizona Revised Statutes is published by Thomson Reuters.

 38-848.
-Board of trustees; powers and duties; independent trust fund; administrator; agents and employees; advisory committee
+Board of trustees; powers and duties; reporting requirements; independent trust fund; administrator; agents and employees; advisory committee

-A. Beginning January 1, 2017, the board of trustees shall consist of nine members and shall have the rights, powers and duties that are set forth in this section.
+A. The board of trustees shall consist of nine members and shall have the rights, powers and duties that are set forth in this section.
 The term of office of members shall be five years to expire on the third Monday in January of the appropriate year.
 The board shall select a chairperson from among its members each calendar year.
-Members are eligible to receive compensation in an amount of fifty dollars a day, but not to exceed one thousand dollars in any one fiscal year, and are eligible for reimbursement of expenses pursuant to chapter 4, article 2 of this title.
-Beginning January 1, 2017, the board consists of the following members appointed as follows:
+Members are eligible to receive compensation in an amount of $50 a day, but not to exceed $1,000 in any one fiscal year, and are eligible for reimbursement of expenses pursuant to chapter 4, article 2 of this title.
+The board consists of the following members appointed as follows:

 1. Two members representing law enforcement, one of whom is appointed by the president of the senate and one of whom is appointed by the governor.
 A statewide association representing law enforcement in this state shall forward nominations to the appointing elected officials, providing at least three nominees for each position.
 At least one of the members appointed under this paragraph shall be an elected local board member.